enriquea52/Bonxai/bonxai_ros/README.md

 `~occupancy_[min|max]_z (float, default: -/+ infinity)`

 Minimum and maximum height of occupied cells to be consider in the final map.
-This ignores all occupied voxels outside of the interval when sending out visualizations and collision maps, but will not affect the actual octomap representation.
+This ignores all occupied voxels outside of the interval when sending out visualizations and collision maps, but will not affect the actual Bonxai map representation.

 ## 3.1.5 Required tf Transforms